lynring24/lanyon/_posts/TIL/2019-09-30-modify-remote-branch-from-local.md

 Then branch with the same branch name will be created.

 ## remove remote branch from local
-To remote the remote branch from local this would work/
+To remote the remote branch from local this would work.
 ```
 git push origin --delete BRANCH_NAME
 ```